umami-hep/umami/docs/trainings/LWTNN-conversion.md

 python lwtnn/converters/kerasfunc2json.py architecture-lwtnn_model.json weights-lwtnn_model.h5 lwtnn_vars.json > FINAL-model.json
 ```

-To test if the created model is properly working you can use the [training-dataset-dumper](https://gitlab.cern.ch/atlas-flavor-tagging-tools/training-dataset-dumper) and add the created model to a config (e.g. [EMPFlow.json](https://gitlab.cern.ch/atlas-flavor-tagging-tools/training-dataset-dumper/-/blob/r22/configs/single-b-tag/EMPFlow.json)).
+To test if the created model is properly working you can use the [training-dataset-dumper](https://gitlab.cern.ch/atlas-flavor-tagging-tools/training-dataset-dumper) and add the created model to a config (e.g. [EMPFlow.json](https://gitlab.cern.ch/atlas-flavor-tagging-tools/training-dataset-dumper/-/blob/r22/configs/EMPFlow.json)).
 This is explained a bit more detailed [here](https://training-dataset-dumper.docs.cern.ch/configuration/#dl2-config).
-To add the values also to the output, you need to add your probability variables also to the [single-btag-variables-all.json](https://gitlab.cern.ch/atlas-flavor-tagging-tools/training-dataset-dumper/-/blob/r22/configs/single-b-tag/fragments/single-btag-variables-all.json) or whatever variables file you are using.
+To add the values also to the output, you need to add your probability variables also to the [single-btag-variables-all.json](https://gitlab.cern.ch/atlas-flavor-tagging-tools/training-dataset-dumper/-/blob/r22/configs/fragments/pflow-variables-all.json) or whatever variables file you are using.
 Just add them to the other tagger probability values.

-An explanation how to run on the grid with the TDD can be found [here](https://training-dataset-dumper.docs.cern.ch/basic_usage/#running-on-the-grid).
+The training-dataset-dumper provides documentation for [running locally](https://training-dataset-dumper.docs.cern.ch/basic_usage/) and for [running on the grid](https://training-dataset-dumper.docs.cern.ch/grid/).

+In both cases **it is critically important** that you run with full precision, as the flavour tagging algorithms in Athena are also evaluated with full precision (32bit).
+For local dumps this can be achieved with the command line argument `--force-full-precision`.

 After having the hdf5 ntuples produced, the script [`check_lwtnn_model.py`](https://gitlab.cern.ch/atlas-flavor-tagging-tools/algorithms/umami/-/blob/master/scripts/check_lwtnn_model.py) can be used to compare the athena evaluation with the keras evaluation.
-The script requiries a short config files which can be found [here](https://gitlab.cern.ch/atlas-flavor-tagging-tools/algorithms/umami/-/blob/master/examples/check_lwtnn-model_config.yaml).
+The script requiries a short config files which can be found [here](https://gitlab.cern.ch/atlas-flavor-tagging-tools/algorithms/umami/-/blob/master/scripts/check_lwtnn-model_config.yaml).
 This looks like this:

 ```
 §§§scripts/check_lwtnn-model_config.yaml§§§